-Get out of your sales machine head and place yourself on your audience shoes.
+Get out of your sales machine head and place yourself in your audience’s shoes.
 Imagine John, Melinda and Joey (they’re your subscribers/leads).
 What do they expect from you/brand/business?
 What’s their difficulty?
 On what they’re struggling about?
-What kind of help, solution do they need your assistance?
+What kind of help or solution do they need your assistance with?
 That’s where you should focus on.

 Give them that assistance.
 Care deeply about giving what they need.
-Try to solve their problems on that particular subject where your brand excel on.
-This means creating a plot between you and this person.
-Imagine their struggles, and you answer to everything that you have answers on.
+Try to solve their problems on that particular subject your brand excels on.
+It means creating a plot between you and this person.
+Imagine their struggles, and you answer to everything you have answers on.
 Give them resources that will help them.
 Become that nice guy/girl (yes, personal, not business) they recognize and will search for related to that line of work, speciality.

 Now, remember.
 It’s not like sending one message with a single solution, and that’s it.
 It’s a continuous flow of relevant information regarding their potential needs, and eventually, some of them will relate with more than one.

 Guess what?
 Sometimes, you give them the solution right on these messages, and still, they want you to perform that solution or product instead of doing the work themselves.

 It happens to me every time.
 Why?
 Because we feel more comfortable that someone we trust will do it because they seem to have all the experience instead of doing it ourselves.
 Even with the entire solution disclosed.